julianpoma/aircraftdb/README.md

 `email: test@test.com`
 `password: secret`

-Remember to run migrations, if not login user won't be created.
+Remember to run migrations with --seed, if not the "login user" won't be created.

+You can register a new user via Laravels views.